silnrsi/font-annapurna/documentation/source/faq.md

 #### *My language uses variant forms of some Devanagari characters.
 How do I type these using the Annapurna font?*

-If your application supports Graphite, the OpenType Stylistic Sets or Character Variants features, you can use these to access the font features built into the font.
+If your application supports OpenType Stylistic Sets or Character Variants features, you can use these to access the font features built into the font.
 See [Font features](features.md) for more details.

 #### *What characters are included with this release?*

-Annapurna SIL covers all the characters from the Devanagari, Devanagari Extended and North Indic Number Forms blocks in The Unicode Standard plus the Rupee currency symbols.
+Annapurna SIL covers all the characters from the Devanagari, Devanagari Extended, Devanagari Extended-A and North Indic Number Forms blocks in The Unicode Standard plus the Rupee currency symbols.
 See the [Design and Type Sample](design.md) page to see the design of these characters.
 For the full listing of characters in Annapurna, see the [Character set support](charset.md) page.